uswds/uswds-site/pages/patterns/create-a-profile/sex-or-gender.md

           <ul>
             <li>Do support long text fields for gender identity.
 The language behind gender identity is constantly evolving.</li>
             <li>Do consider safety implications of the information provided.
 Regional and state laws are highly variable and may not adequately protect individuals from disclosure.</li>
-            <li>Do be transparent about what you are asking for (e.g., gender identity vs. biological sex).</li>
+            <li>Do be transparent about what you are asking for (for example, gender identity or biological sex).</li>
             <li>Do use inclusive language.
 Consider using “they” or “you” instead of “he” or “she.”</li>
             <li>Do use hint text to help users understand what type of information should be provided.</li>
           </ul>